 ~ Be open to a chat with your fellow passengers, particularly at meal times (see below).
 They’re generally a friendly bunch and it will make the journey pass a lot more quickly.
 Just please don’t do so loudly while the ranger is talking.

-~ Be aware that when the train splits in two at Spokane, the observation car goes with the Portland train so if you’re going to Seattle you won’t be able to enjoy it on the last day.
+~ Be aware that when the Empire Builder splits in two at Spokane, the observation car goes with the Portland train so if you’re going to Seattle you won’t be able to enjoy it on the last day.
 It’s ok though, because we get to keep the buffet car…

 ~ There’s a buffet car and a snack bar.
 I didn’t visit the snack bar so I can’t talk about it, but I gather it’s bags of crisps and chocolate bars and maybe the odd pot noodle type thing type of a situation.
 I think you can get hot sandwiches there, too?